kierannutt123/kierannutt123/README.md

 relevant to junior IT support and security-focused roles.

 # Core Concepts and Technichal Foundations

 Core concepts, diagrams, and quick-reference material that reflect my understanding of fundamental IT support, networking, and operating system principles.
-Core concepts, diagrams, and quick-reference material that reflect my understanding of fundamental IT support, networking, and operating system principles.